 Locate the program's executable (.exe) that you wish to exclude.
 The application will then appear on the list.

-Note: Temporarily disabling Real-Time Protection leaves your computer vulnerable during this short time.
+Note: Temporarily disabling exploit mitigation leaves your computer vulnerable during this short time.
 Disabling Real-time protection is done at your discretion/risk.

 1. Login to your Sophos Home Dashboard and click on the computer name for which you wish to disable real-time protection.